dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 >
 > `&` `|` `^` `+` `*`  `%`  `/`  `~/`

-Any other token following the ambiguous `>` will make the prior tokens be parsed as a comma separated `<` and `>` operator invocations.
+Any other token following the ambiguous `>` will make the prior tokens be parsed as comma separated `<` and `>` operator invocations.

-_We could add `&&` and `||` to the list, but it won't matter since the result is going to be invalid in either case._
+_We could add `&&` and `||` to the list, but it won't matter since the result is going to be invalid in either case, because those operators do not work on `Type` or function values and cannot be defined using extension methods._

-_This might set us up for problems if we ever decide to use any of the infix operators as prefix operators, like `-`, but it does allow defining those operators on `Type` or `Function` and using them.
+_This might set us up for problems if we ever decide to use any of the infix operators as prefix operators, like `-` is now, but it does allow defining those operators on `Type` or `Function` and using them.
 Not allowing the infix operators is an alternative_

 **Identity and equality** is not affected by explicit instantiation, it works exactly like if the same types had been inferred.